liamks/Drawbridge.js/Readme.md

   },
 ```

-## drawbrdige.config.json
+## drawbridge.config.json

 The drawbridge.config.json files defines all of the basic settings an configuration for drawbridge.
-It defines all of the subjects and from's for each email type that drawbridge sends.
-It defines the email and database modules that it uses ( right now the only databse is Redis ).
+It defines all of the "subject" and "from" values for each email type that drawbridge sends.
+It defines the email and database modules that it uses ( right now the only database is Redis ).
 It also defines a super user account that is created when drawbridge is instantiated.

-The drawbridg.config.json file also has a flag for whether your app will include a waitlist ("waitlist" : true - within the "signups" sub object).
+The drawbridge.config.json file also has a flag for whether your app will include a waitlist ("waitlist" : true - within the "signups" sub object).
 If the waitlist flag is true only those invited will be able to register.

 ## View Partial

-Drawbridge.js includes a view partial for accepting sign-ups, for your apps waiting list.
+Drawbridge.js includes a view partial for accepting signups, for your apps waiting list.
 The partial also includes some javascript to submit the form's contents asynchronously to your app.
-When the submission is complete the form dissapears.
+When the submission is complete the form disapears.

 ```
 != partial('drawbridge/signup/signup.jade',{})